Book Review: “Rich Dad Poor Dad” by Robert T. Kiyosaki

 • Rich Dad Poor Dad is a bestselling book on financial education.
 Author Robert shares his personal financial journey and insights, which have benefited millions, if not billions, of readers.

-• A key difference between poor and rich mindsets lies in priorities: the poor seek job or income security, while the rich focus on continuous learning.
-Working to learn leads to wealth, while working solely to earn maintains poverty.
-In reality, boldness often triumphs over intelligence.
+• The poor prioritize income security; the rich pursue continuous learning.
+Working to learn builds wealth, while working to earn traps one in poverty.
+In the end, boldness often beats intelligence.

 • The Primary difference between a Rich person and a Poor person is how they manage fear.
 There are five key reasons why financially literate individuals may still fail to build abundant assets.
 These include: